 While Scarlet was dying, Tahlequah J35 gave birth to a female calf on July 24th.
 Amazingly, the calf was born alive (southern residents have an extremely high rate of late term stillbirths) but passed away half an hour later.
 Instead of letting the calf sink, Tahlequah carried the calf around for at least 17 days.
 She swam over a thousand miles while supporting this calf on her head/carrying it in her mouth or by its flippers.
 Tahlequah's family, especially her son Notch J47 and niece Star J46, stayed by her through it all.
 The calf's body decomposed and was gone by the morning of August 11th.
 Tahlequah was then finally able surface normally and focus on caring for herself again.

 Some people are better at dealing with extinction than others.
-I am very bad at it, as I have been very depressed, unmotivated, and lethargic for the last few months.
-Nothing is harder than watching those you love slowly wither away and carry their dead around.
+I am very bad at it.
+Nothing is harder than watching those you love slowly wither away and carry their dead around in mourning.
 The grief and suffering that these orcas are going through is heartbreaking.
 It is infuriating that these orcas are dying because of damage done to the ecosystem by humans and that the higher ups that could actually save them turn a blind eye.

-The remaining 74 southern resident orcas need more Chinook/King salmon to recover.
-This means banning Atlantic farmed salmon net pens in Canada, void the leases that expire in four years for the pens still in Washington State waters after the recent ban, breach dams that are blocking salmon from spawning, restore salmon habitat, pollute less, increase salmon fishing closures, etc. It should also be noted that many salmon that are destined to spawn in our rivers are caught up in Alaska while they are maturing, that hatchery salmon can be an overused band aid 'solution', and that seals, seal lions, and birds need to stop being scapegoated for the decline of salmon.
+The remaining 74 (now 73) southern resident orcas need more Chinook/King salmon to recover their population.
+This means banning Atlantic farmed salmon net pens in Canada, terminating the leases that expire in 2022 for the pens still in Washington State waters after the recent ban, breaching dams that are blocking salmon from spawning, restoring salmon and forage fish habitat, and reducing pollution in our waters.
+Seals, seal lions, and birds need to stop being scapegoated for the decline of salmon as well.
 We are the ones responsible, always have been.
-Killing predators damages the ecosystem further and is another band-aid.
-Killing seals and sea lions (people are advocating for this currently) would also cause the decline of transient orcas and then we would have two endangered orca populations on our hands instead of one.
+Killing predators damages the ecosystem further and is just another band-aid solution.
+Killing seals and sea lions (people are advocating for this currently in both WA and CAN) would cause the decline of transient orcas and then we would have two endangered orca populations on our hands instead of one.

 Below are photos from some of my orca encounters over the last few months.
 The next blog post will be normal and less depressing.